 The whole school library is part of the ELP and is open to all students.
 Our ELP students will be trained (on a voluntary basis) to administer books, manage books being returned and answer any queries from other students to develop customer service skills and interpersonal skills.
-We anticipate that the library will be open by the end of 2021.
 The ELP is supervised at break and lunch time every day so that all students at Orchard Park High School can play quiet games, read in the library and do homework.

 All students who have a place in the ELP are on roll at Orchard Park High School and spend the majority of their timetable in the mainstream.
 Whole staff training and regular communications ensure that teachers are aware of the students’ needs and how best to meet them and students are further supported in mainstream lessons by a teaching assistant.

 Students who attend the ELP do not do Modern Foreign Languages (MFL) at Orchard Park High School and instead access specialist support through the ELP during those timetabled lessons.
 Students may also be absent from one or two mainstream lessons in the school week to access further specialist support.
 Whilst all students are fully integrated into mainstream, students in the ELP are able to access speech and language therapy, social skills, life skills, GCSE support, vocabulary, specialist teaching of English and Maths, and Direct Instruction for numeracy and literacy.

 Any teaching taking place in the ELP follows the mainstream curriculum and is differentiated to meet the needs of the students.
 What the students access in the ELP and how often is dependent on their needs and the level of support they require.
 We therefore have a flexible model which can be adapted to increase or decrease the number of sessions the students access in the ELP.

 Miss B Smith is the ELP Manager and DLD Specialist teacher.